lockdwn20/ansible/README.md

 1. The /etc/ansible/hosts file needs to contain the appropriate hosts IP Addresses (hostname if DNS configured) to be configured

+1. Perform a touch on the /var/log/ansible.log file and assign permissions 644

 **Running the Playbook**